OrenGitHub/COMPILATION_IDC_FOR_STUDENTS/FOLDER_2_EXERCISES/EX4/EX4.md

 ## Introduction
 For the first time ever we are going to compile Poseidon programs to LLVM bitcode.
-[LLVM][LLVM-link] is an open source compiler infraructure and toolchain that supports multiple source languages (C, CPP, C#, Go, etc.) and multiple destination targets (x86, ARM, MIPS, x86_64, sparc, etc.).
+[LLVM][llvm-link] is an open source compiler infraructure and toolchain that supports multiple source languages (C, CPP, C#, Go, etc.) and multiple destination targets (x86, ARM, MIPS, x86_64, sparc, etc.).
 Its [bitcode][bitcode-link] (or intermediate representation)